 100% Tencel/Linen, Compostable Packaging

-You’ll also want to check out this list of second hand clothing from brands you love, my tips for keeping your closet size in check, why you should always buy quality clothes (because then you’ll always have something to wear), and these stylish and sustainable shoe companies!
+You’ll also want to check out this list of second hand clothing from brands you love, my tips for creating (and maintaining) a minimalist wardrobe, why you should always buy quality clothes (because then you’ll always have something to wear), and these stylish and sustainable shoe companies!